gvikei/CS373-Endangered-Animals/PITCHME.md

 ## <span class="fa-purple">What we learned from them</span>

-- Interesting use of Flask with HTML templates
+- Use of Flask with HTML templates
 - In the future, we should focus more on the following:
   * <span class="fa-pyline">font</span>
   * <span class="fa-pyline">color schemes</span>
   * <span class="fa-pyline">general theme</span>
-- Current: <span class="fa-pyline">lots of text </span>
+- Current: <span class="fa-pyline">heavy text </span>
 <br> -> Re-design layout: <span class="fa-pyline">re-arrange text, images</span>
 - Improve the overall loading speed